Beast King GoLion: Other allies

-Princess Amue is Fala's cousin.
+Princess Amue is Farla's cousin.
 She lives on Planet Heracles, where she co-rules with her younger brother, Prince Alor.
 Her father, King Heracles, once had an alliance with Emperor Daibazaal.
 Her older brother, Prince Samson, was transformed into a Beast Fighter, which caused his death at the hands of Galra for refusing to fight further.
-She is a dead-ringer for Princess Fala in terms of physical appearance.
+She is a dead-ringer for Princess Farla in terms of physical appearance.
 Though once a slave of Sincline, Takashi's brother Ryou came to her rescue when she was about to be executed, together they fight for her people against the Galra Empire.
 Amue appears to have romantic feelings for Ryou.